ewaldmire/ascender/docs/docsite/rst/administration/ldap_auth.rst

    single: LDAP
    pair: authentication; LDAP

-This chapter describes how to integrate LDAP authentication with Ascender.
+This chapter describes how to integrate LDAP authentication with climber.

 .. note::

   If the LDAP server you want to connect to has a certificate that is self-signed or signed by a corporate internal certificate authority (CA), the CA certificate must be added to the system's trusted CAs.
 Otherwise, connection to the LDAP server will result in an error that the certificate issuer is not recognized.

-Administrators use LDAP as a source for account authentication information for Ascender users.
+Administrators use LDAP as a source for account authentication information for climber users.
 User authentication is provided, but not the synchronization of user permissions and credentials.
 Organization membership (as well as the organization admin) and team memberships can be synchronized.

-When so configured, a user who logs in with an LDAP username and password automatically gets an Ascender account created for them and they can be automatically placed into organizations as either regular users or organization administrators.
+When so configured, a user who logs in with an LDAP username and password automatically gets an climber account created for them and they can be automatically placed into organizations as either regular users or organization administrators.

 Users created locally in the user interface, take precedence over those logging into controller for their first time with an alternative authentication solution.
 You must delete the local user if you want to re-use it with another authentication method, such as LDAP.

 Users created through an LDAP login cannot change their username, given name, surname, or set a local password for themselves.
 You can also configure this to restrict editing of other field names.

-To configure LDAP integration for Ascender:
+To configure LDAP integration for climber:

 1. First, create a user in LDAP that has access to read the entire LDAP structure.

-2. Test if you can make successful queries to the LDAP server, use the ``ldapsearch`` command, which is a command line tool that can be installed on Ascender command line as well as on other Linux and OSX systems.
+2. Test if you can make successful queries to the LDAP server, use the ``ldapsearch`` command, which is a command line tool that can be installed on climber command line as well as on other Linux and OSX systems.
 Use the following command to query the ldap server, where *josie* and *Josie4Cloud* are replaced by attributes that work for your setup:

 ::